Sliding Scale Pricing

 Guidance on Choosing an Option

 The scale is intended to be a map, inviting each of us to take inventory of resources that contribute to our access to local, farm-fresh, organically-grown produce.
-These fresh foods have historically only been accessible to those who can afford it; Seed to Table’s mission is to ensure equitable access to this vital resource.
+These organic, locally grown fresh foods have historically been more accessible to those who can afford it; Seed to Table’s mission is to ensure equitable access to this vital resource.
 While we do ask you to look inward, please know there is no right or wrong answer and to pay what feels right.

 Consider paying market value or higher on the scale if you: